Soda-Digital/Azure-Lighthouse/README.md

 ## Authenticate with the correct Azure tenant:

+You will need a suitable role (i.e Owner) to deploy.

 `az login --tenant {tenant}`

 ## Create a subscription resource deployment

-`az deployment sub create --location "australiaeast" --subscription {subscriptionId} --template-uri https://raw.githubusercontent.com/Soda-Digital/Azure-Lighthouse/main/lighthouse.bicep`
+`az deployment sub create --location "australiaeast" --subscription {subscriptionId} --template-uri https://raw.githubusercontent.com/Soda-Digital/Azure-Lighthouse/main/lighthouse.json`

-You will be prompted for a `principalId` - use the value provided by Soda Digital.
+You will be promted for a `principalId` - copy the value provided by Soda Digital.